How to Apply: eVisa on Arrival + Medical Declaration────

 - Date of arrival

-- Type of visa: 1 month or 3 months, single entry or multiple entries.
+- Type of visa (in the case of the VOA): 1 month or 3 months, single entry or multiple entries.

 Step 2: Pay and receive confirmation After fill out all your information, you will be asked for payment of service fee.

-Step 3: Get Vietnam visa approval Letter.
-Receive Vietnam visa approval letter via mail.
+Step 3: Get Vietnam visa approval Letter and the QR Code of your Medical Declaration.
+Receive the Vietnam visa approval letter and QR Code via mail.

-- Prepare 2 color photos with standard size 4x6 cm ( but the size is note very important)
+- Prepare 2 color photos with standard size 4x6 cm ( but the size is not very important)

 - Prepare Cash in USD: